 Rotary Young Chef

-This year, we are running our young chef competition as an online event.
+This year, for the second time only we are we are running our young chef competition online.
 We are asking for entries in this competition to be submitted by means of a video of you cooking your entry.
 We will be judging this solely based on the videos submitted.

 We will be running the competition in two age categories - 11 to 14 and 15 to 18.
 The entries need to be in by the end of June and the winners will be announced shortly thereafter.
 The entries will comprise a video of the chef making the dish and a written recipe for that dish.
 We will be posting all the entries on our website for you all to see, and may be producing a cook book from the entries submitted.

 Prizes are to be announced later, but we wanted to give all the budding chefs out there enough time to start planning your recipes.

 How to enter

 There is no theme for this competition.
 You might decide to go for a healthy recipe, one that uses whatever is to hand or a favourite one.
 You will be partly judged on how complicated the recipe is so it is probably not a good idea to go for something too simple.